 What is the objective of these courses?

 The objective of Family Enrichment courses is to help husbands and wives to be better spouses and better parents.
 These courses provide the couple with the knowledge and tools they need for greater marital happiness and family harmony.

 How long do the courses last?

-The length of each course varies; the average length of a course is five months.
+The length of each course varies; the average length of a course is three to five months.

 What is required to take these courses?